Doctrinal Statements of

-We believe that God has ordained and created all authority consisting of three basic institutions: (1) the home, (2) the church, and (3) the state.
-Every person is subject to these authorities, but all (including the authorities themselves) are answerable to God and governed by His Word.
+We believe all authority is appointed by God.
+Three of the basic institutions are: (1) the home, (2) the church, and (3) the state.
+Every person is subject to these authorities, but all (including the authorities themselves) are answerable to God and accountable to His Word.
 God has given each institution specific Biblical responsibilities and balanced those responsibilities with the understanding that no institution has the right to infringe upon the other.

 The home, the church, and the state are equal and sovereign in their respective Biblically assigned spheres of responsibility under God.
 (Rom.
 13:1-7; Eph.
 5:22-24; Heb.
 13:17; 1 Pet.
 2:13-14)

 We believe that the term “marriage” has only one meaning: the uniting of one biologically born man and one biologically born woman in a single, exclusive union, for life, as delineated in Scripture.
 (Gen 2:18,22-24; Matt.
 19:4-6; Mk.
 10:6-9)

 (Gen 2:18-25; Rom.
 7:2; 1 Cor.
 7:10; Eph.
 5:22-23; 1 Cor 6:18; 7:2-5; Heb 13:4)

 We believe that God has given the church a great commission to proclaim the Gospel to all nations so that there might be a great multitude from every nation, tribe, ethnic group, and language group who believe on the Lord Jesus Christ.
-As ambassadors of Christ, we must use all available means to go to the foreign nations and not wait for them to come to us.
+As ambassadors of Christ, we must use all available means to go to the nations: locally, nationally, and internationally.
 (Matt.
 28:19-20; Mark 16:15; Luke 24:46-48; John 20:21; Acts 1:8; 2 Cor.
 5:20)